Safest Teeth Whiteners

-Toothaches can be painful, and sometimes reaching a dentist for immediate attention may be difficult or inconvenient.
-While you can use over-the-counter pain medication to treat a toothache, natural treatments are available.
+Toothaches are painful, and reaching a dentist for immediate attention can be difficult or inconvenient.
+While you can use over-the-counter pain medication to relieve toothache, natural treatments are also available.

-A popular natural remedy to treat a toothache is cloves.
-For centuries, cloves have been used to reduce pain.
-The use of cloves to treat pain relief was widespread in Ayurvedic medicine and traditional Chinese medicine.
+One popular natural remedy to treat a toothache is cloves.
+The use of cloves in pain relief goes back centuries and was widespread in Ayurvedic and traditional Chinese medicine.

-If you decide to use clove oil to treat a toothache, do not use it as a substitute for proper dental care.
-This goes for any other natural or pharmaceutical product.
+If you use clove oil to treat a toothache, do not use it as a substitute for proper dental care.
 If a toothache is persistent or worsens, seek treatment to avoid potentially severe and expensive complications.

 To use clove oil for a toothache, you will need: